thnguyen-grs/thnguyen-grs.github.io/_pages/bookmarks.md

 - [Locally Linear Transforming](https://github.com/jiayi-ma/LLT)
 - [SpaceNet6 All weather building extraction baseline (by CosmiQ)](https://github.com/CosmiQ/CosmiQ_SN6_Baseline)

-[^a]: Many thanks to all the researchers for their invaluable scientific contributions.

 ## Things that I bookmarked in every aspects of life, sometimes just for fun:
 - Meaning of my first name Huy in Mandarin ([輝](https://en.wiktionary.org/wiki/%E8%BC%9D))